deanhamsft/Brinehaven/Smugglers Cove/Smugglers Cove.md

 Smugglers' Camp Description

 Location: Nestled in a narrow cove 5 miles north of Brinehaven, the camp is concealed by dense coastal pines and a rocky outcrop that shields it from sea view.
 The stony beach is littered with driftwood and seaweed, and a shallow cave at the cove’s rear serves as the smugglers’ storage.
 A rickety dock extends into the water, mooring two small boats for smuggling runs.
-The camp features a central fire pit, several lean-tos made of salvaged wood and canvas, and a guarded lookout post atop the outcrop.
+The camp features a central fire pit, several cabins made of salvaged wood and canvas, and a unguarded lookout post atop the outcrop.
 The air carries the scent of saltwater, smoke, and tar, with the distant sound of waves masking their operations.

 Population: 25 total (17 men, 8 women), with 12-13 present at any time (randomly determine absences, e.g., roll 1d4+9 for present members).
 The group is a mix of human and half-elf smugglers, hardened by years of evading coastal patrols and trading contraband.